What to Do When Your Engine Is Knocking

 Regularly change the oil in your vehicle and monitor for a low oil level.
 Worn-out oil and low oil levels can contribute to poorly lubricated timing-related parts near the top of the engine.

-Next, here are more strange car sounds—and what they could mean.
+Check out more strange car noises—and what they could mean.